Shiro7940/Adding-Ruby-Furigana-To-Japanese-Lyrics-In-MediaWiki/README.md

 # Adding-Ruby-Furigana-To-Japanese-Lyrics-In-MediaWiki
-This is a script for creating Japanese lyric furigana in MoegirlPedia or any Mediawiki site you want.
+This is a Python3 script for creating Japanese lyric furigana in MoegirlPedia or any Mediawiki site you want.

 It requires Mecab (http://taku910.github.io/mecab/) to work.

+You need to create a text file named "test.txt" in UTF-8 coding and copy the original lyrics there.

 You have to modify the prefix and suffix to suit your own need.